Victor Nigon

 Victor Marc Nigon (born 11 October 1920 in Metz, France, died 5 July 2015) was a biologist who was first to study the nematode worm Caenorhabditis elegans in the laboratory, with Ellsworth Dougherty, in the 1940s.

 Jean-Louis Brun, a student of Nigon, continued experiments on the 'Bergerac' variety of C. elegans.

 The specific epithet given to the nematode species Caenorhabditis nigoni is a tribute to Victor Nigon.

-Victor Nigon has filed for some patents to protect their inventions, which have already been granted by the United States Patent and Trademark Office (USPTO).